-Sarah has been Head Speech Coach since 2015, and began working for Colorado College as the assistant Speech and Debate Coach in 2010.
+Sarah began working for Colorado College in 2010.
 She has extensive experience in teaching communications and coaching students in competitive forensics.
 Her primary roles include managing the Speech/ Debate and Model UN Teams as well as providing communication support to faculty and staff in and out of the classroom.
 Additional roles involve providing interview support at the Career Center, performance coaching, designing and teaching workshops, expanding co-curricular programming, and of course, coaching students in competitive forensics.
 She has also been instrumental in expanding student life programming highlighting constructive debates, open forums, and spoken word performance in public spaces.

 Sarah completed her Bachelor of Science in Education in Theatre Arts and Communications at the University of Central Missouri and completed her M.A. in Curriculum and Instruction, with a focus on culturally and linguistically diverse learners at the University of Colorado at Colorado Springs.

 Sarah enjoys the diverse group of students at CC and finds their enthusiasm and engaging personalities incredibly fulfilling.
 When she is not coaching or traveling to tournaments, you can find her rooting around in her garden in the sunshine, running, or spending time with her two sons.